 Even in instances of trouble between grandparents and their children, wanting contact with grandchildren is completely natural.
-As a grandparent, you do have rights to contact and interaction with grandchildren.
+As a grandparent, you do have the right to contact and interact with grandchildren.
 However, the extent of these rights can vary from state to state, so be sure you understand the applicable policies in your location before taking legal action.

 The Division Between Grandchild and Grandparent

 As culture changes, so do the relationships within families.
 With many children moving far away after high school or college and starting families across the country, an increasing number of grandparents see far less of their grandchildren than in previous generations.